ExtendRealityLtd/VRTK/README.md

   the game object.
   * **WorldPointerDestinationSet:** When the pointer is no longer active in the scene to determine the last destination position of the pointer end (useful for selecting and teleporting).
+This event is not emitted if the pointer is colliding with an interactable object that has the `Pointer Activates Use Action` set to true.

 The event payload that is emitted contains: